StevenACoffman/Pico/topics/Architecture.md

+### Application Architecture

+The most common, basic architecture is the [Multitier Architecture](https://en.wikipedia.org/wiki/Multitier_architecture).
+A simple monolithic web application backed by a database would have a presentation layer, business logic (or service) layer, and a persistence layer (Repositories/DAOs).
+Frameworks like Spring and Django support this well, and are nice for rapid application development.
+Beyond a certain level of complexity, developers need to have more sophisticated architectures.

 [Some text from http://andrzejonsoftware.blogspot.com/2013/12/the-four-architectures-that-will.html]
-# The Four Application Architectures that will inspire your programming
+### The Four Application Architectures that will inspire your programming

 This is the Big 4.
 The application architectures that may help your work.
 They may influence the way you think about programming and software design.